By Andy Pouncey

 Prior to formally incorporating, Mr. Newberry found that official naval sources, including the Naval Museum, had retained very little pertaining to PT boats.
 He started a drive through his newsletter to commemorate the boats and their crews, and the response was so great that P.T.
 Boats, Inc. was formed.

 Today, an active group maintains the corporate office and aides members and others with requests.
-They keep alive the history of Patrol Torpedo Boat Service through their collections of artifacts, books, documents, blueprints, manuals, film, and between 8,000 and 10,000 photographs.
-They produce the biannual newspaper “All Hands” for over 5,000 living PT boat veterans and other members.
+They keep alive the history of Patrol Torpedo Boat Service through their collections of artifacts, books, documents, blueprints, manuals, film, and approximately 11,000 photographs.
+They produce the annual newspaper “All Hands” for over 1,000 living PT boat veterans plus other members.

 P.T.
 Boats, Inc. also maintains the P.T.
 Boat Museum and Library at Battleship Cove in Fall River, Massachusetts, representing the world’s largest collection of PT artifacts and memorabilia.
-Over 4,000 square feet is devoted to 43 commissioned squadrons (Rons), some 130 bases, and 19 tender ships, including the only pair of completely restored PT boats.
+Over 4,000 square feet is devoted to 43 commissioned squadrons (Rons), some 180 bases, and 19 tender ships, including a pair of completely restored PT boats.
 Both PT boats are National Historic Landmarks.

 PTs performed a multitude of duties including carrying mail, rescuing downed pilots, dropping and picking up spies, terrorizing Japanese supply lines, and harassing German E-boats.
 Between 60,000 and 64,000 men served in all aspects of PT service.
-Of the 531 PTs placed in US Navy Service, roughly 18 US PTs have been located to date.
+Of the 533 PTs placed in US Navy Service, roughly 12 US PTs have been located to date.
+Five boats have been restored to WWII configuration.

 Three of the better-known PT boaters were the late Lt.
 Henry Loeb (Ron 29 PT 553), former Mayor of Memphis, Ens.
 Howard Baker (Ron 44), former Tennessee Senator and Ambassador to Japan, and the late Lt.
 JG John F. Kennedy (Rons 2, 4; PTs 59, 109, 10), 35th President of the United States.

 P.T.
 Boats, Inc. is located on Cordova Cove, southwest of Wolf River Boulevard and Germantown Road.
-Alyce Guthrie, daughter of Jimmy “Boats” and Alyce Newberry, succeeded her mother as the Executive Vice-President.
+Alyce Guthrie, daughter of Jimmy “Boats” and Alyce Newberry, is the current Executive Vice-President.

 PT boaters continue to be located, and if you are a PT Veteran or one who knows one, please ask them to contact P.T.
 Boats, Inc. at 755-8440 in Germantown.
 This is an educational resource for generations to come, and an excellent way to recognize our country’s veterans who manned the Patrol Torpedo Boats in service to our country.